Rynav/Rynav/README.md

 ## About me:

 My name is Michał, currently living in Poland (unfortunately).
 I am 15 years old (16 this summer).
-I am currently learning typescript and started some C++ but it's mostly easy exercises.
+I am learning typescript and started some C++ but it's mostly easy exercises.

 ## Projects:
 I have a lot of private repos here, most of them are really incomplete but I plan on fixing and improving or replacing some.